What are Conflict Free Diamonds?

-When considering engagement rings, some people are moved to research conflict free diamonds and weigh the ethical options.
+When considering engagement rings, some people are moved to research conflict free diamonds and weigh the ethical options for their jewelry.
 Conflict diamonds (also known as blood diamonds) are stones that have been mined in a war zone and are traded illicitly.
 If avoiding a blood diamond is important to you and your partner, here’s everything you need to know about how to choose an ethical, conflict free diamond.

 What is a Conflict Free Diamond?